Mountain Hardwear Phantom Jacket Review

 Active Gear Review is supported by its audience.
 If you purchase through links on our site, we may earn an affiliate commission.

 If warmth is what you’re looking for this winter, The Mountain Hardwear Phantom Down Jacket is the first and last stop on this bus.
 The Phantom Down Jacket is an ultra light 850 goose fill down jacket that is by far one of the best down jackets on the market for staying warm in cold temperatures.
 I’ve been testing out the Phantom Down Jacket in temperatures between -15F to 30F degrees this winter and I’m happy to report back that this jacket won’t disappoint you.

 If you live in a place where cold weather is a factor for 3-6 months of the year such as midwest, Colorado Rockies, Canada, etc., a puffy jacket is a must.
 One of the main reason’s you see so many puffy jackets in mountain towns such as Steamboat and Telluride is not because they have a flattering look, but because they keep you warm in nearly any cold weather climate.
-The Mountain Hardwear Phantom Hooded Jacket is at the high end of down jackets with a price point of $400, but there is good reason for the price.
+The Mountain Hardwear Phantom Hooded Jacket is at the high end price of down jackets, but there is good reason for the price.
 The MH Phantom Jacket uses a water repellent 850 fill goose down which is incredibly light and compact while providing the warmth you look for in a winter jacket.
 For total weight, this jacket weighs 1 lb and 1 oz., or 392 Grams which is great for the outdoorsman that is counting every ounce in his pack.
 It also is nice to wear around town and not feel like you’re wearing a 10 pound trench coat.

 Performance During Activity